- Course start Monday

 Finally, IELTS gives you a level from 4.0 (B1) to 9.0 (C2) and you can’t fail the test.
 However, examiners grade CAE like a school test, from C (OK) to A (excellent) and you can fail the exam if you don’t achieve the minimum marks needed.

 Do you need to pass an English exam?
 We can help you with specialised courses, mock exam practice, and personal feedback.
 Our Cambridge Exam Courses are for people who need to get good scores on the FCE, CAE, and CPE Cambridge English tests.

 If you need to demonstrate your level of English for your job or university application, it’s best to contact the organisation directly and ask them which exam you need to take.
 Most universities in the UK will accept either CAE or a high academic IELTS grade.

 FCE and CAE are accepted by lots of employers, universities and government organisations, although some prefer IELTS, so check before you book your test.

 Studying for a Cambridge ESOL exam can get you a job or place at a university in the UK.
 Our FCE, CAE and CPE courses focus on questions and exam strategies for those specific tests.
-You will learn advanced English grammar and vocabulary to use in your exam as well as lots of exam-style practice questions and graded mock exams.
+You will learn advanced English grammar and vocabulary to use in your Cambridge English tests as well as lots of exam-style practice questions and be given the opportunity to do graded mock exams.
 By the end of the course, you will know exactly what to expect on the day of the exam, including the format of the test and common exam questions.
 You will also have the knowledge and confidence that comes from great preparation and professional support.